Standardisation and development of assays for assessment of influenza vaccine correlates of protection

 The availability of a tool-box of standardised, validated serological assays for human influenza vaccines, agreed and used by key parties in the private and in the public sector will have tremendous impact on the R&D process globally, and will pave the way for future investigation and definition of correlates of protection for these vaccines.

 The FLUCOP project is supported by the Innovative Medicines Initiative Joint Undertaking (IMI JU), with funding from the European Union’s Seventh Framework Programme.

 The FLUCOP project started March 2015 with a five year duration ending February 2020.
 After two no-cost extensions of one year both, one extension due to the COVID-19 pandemia, approved by IMI now the project will end in February 2022.
 The total budget is of €13,999,164 with equal contribution from the IMI and European Federation of Pharmaceutical Industries and Associations (EFPIA).

-The FLUCOP project has received support from the Innovative Medicines Initiative Joint Undertaking under grant agreement n° 115672, resources of which are composed of financial contribution from the European Union’s Seventh Framework Programme (FP7/2007-2013) and EFPIA companies’ in kind contribution.
+The FLUCOP project is supported by the Innovative Medicines Initiative Joint Undertaking under grant agreement 115672, resources of which are composed of financial contribution from the European Union’s Seventh Framework Programme (FP/2007-2013) and EFPIA companies’ in kind contribution.

 Disclaimer: This website reflects only the author’s views and neither IMI nor the European Commission is liable for any use that may be made of the information contained therein.